 On or about October 8, 2020, while employed as an RN at a detention facility in Plano, Texas, RN was accused of the following:

-1. RN added Celexa to the medication list of a patient without a valid physician’s order.
-Instead, RN inaccurately documented that the patient had a current order from Texas Department of Criminal Justice (TDCJ) for Celexa.
-The TDCJ prescription had not been filled in the previous three (3) months, therefore, the criteria for Standing Order for Medication Continuity was not met.
-RN’s conduct was likely to injure the patient from adverse effects of Celexa administered without supervision of a physician.
+- RN added Celexa to the medication list of a patient without a valid physician’s order.
+Instead, the RN inaccurately documented that the patient had a current order from the Texas Department of Criminal Justice (TDCJ) for Celexa.
+The TDCJ prescription had not been filled in the previous three (3) months, therefore, the criteria for a Standing Order for Medication Continuity was not met.
+RN’s conduct was likely to injure the patient from the adverse effects of Celexa administered without the supervision of a physician.

-2. RN failed to obtain proof of a valid, current insulin prescription for another patient prior to requesting a provider’s order to continue the medication.
-Instead, RN based the prescription information on a verbal report from the patient.
+- RN failed to obtain proof of a valid, current insulin prescription for another patient before requesting a provider’s order to continue the medication.
+Instead, the RN based the prescription information on a verbal report from the patient.
 RN’s conduct was likely to injure the patient from clinical decisions based on unverified prescription history.

-In response, RN states that she did not inaccurately document the patient’s prescription.
-Furthermore, RN states that she appropriately contacted and provided the Nurse Practitioner with the patient’s sliding scale.
+In response, RN stated that she did not inaccurately document the patient’s prescription.
+Furthermore, the RN states that she appropriately contacted and provided the Nurse Practitioner with the patient’s sliding scale.
 Further, the patient was provided the sliding scale as written by the Nurse Practitioner.
-The patient was provided the appropriate and necessary medication.
+The patient was provided with the appropriate and necessary medication.

 However, without valid evidence to defend her side of the story, the RN lost the case.
 Furthermore, the RN failed to hire a Texas BON attorney to help her with her case.
 Because of this, the Texas Board of Nursing disciplined the RN’s license.